-- Use an open and fair recruitment process for each volunteering role, which will be outlined to potential volunteers in advance. - Promote volunteering opportunities through a variety of advertising methods to ensure that the opportunity is promoted to a wide range of potential volunteers. - Only ask for the information needed to ensure that someone is suitable for the role they have applied for.
-All information given by volunteer applicants will be treated confidentially in line with the Confidentiality Policy and Data Protection Policy. - Make reasonable adjustments where possible, to meet the access needs of potential volunteers.

-Volunteers will be selected and screened for suitability using this process:

-- Completed application form for all volunteer roles. - Informal or formal interview. - References all volunteers are required to give the names of 2 people who can be approached for personal references.
-Acceptable referees should have known the potential volunteer for at least one year and cannot include family members. - In line with our Safeguarding Adults Policy, if the role involves regulated activities in relation to Vulnerable Adults, Healthwatch will ensure that the volunteer has a Disclosure and Baring Service (DBS) check.
+- a) Use an open and fair recruitment process for each volunteering role, which will be outlined to potential volunteers in advance. - b) Promote volunteering opportunities through a variety of advertising methods to ensure that the opportunity is promoted to a wide range of potential volunteers. - c) Only ask for the information needed to ensure that someone is suitable for the role they have applied for.
+All information given by volunteer applicants will be treated confidentially in line with the Confidentiality Policy and Data Protection Policy. - d) Make reasonable adjustments where possible, to meet the access needs of potential volunteers. - e) Volunteers will be selected and screened for suitability through one or more of the following methods, dependent on the role: - I. Completed application form for all volunteer roles. - II.
+Informal or formal interview. - III.
+References all volunteers are required to give the names of 2 people who can be approached for personal references.
+Acceptable referees should have known the potential volunteer for at least 1 year and cannot include family members. - IV.
+Where references are difficult for new volunteers to obtain, we offer an internal recommendation process as an alternative. - V. In line with our Safeguarding Adults Policy, if the role involves regulated activities in relation to Vulnerable Adults, Healthwatch will ensure that the volunteer has a Disclosure and Baring Service (DBS) check.

-Volunteers with minor or spent convictions
+8.Volunteers with minor or spent convictions

-Healthwatch Cambridgeshire and Peterborough recognises that people withcriminal records with spent or minor convictions are reluctant to apply for voluntary work where this would involve disclosure of their record.
+a) Healthwatch Cambridgeshire and Peterborough recognises that many individuals who have criminal records with spent or minor convictions are reluctant to apply for voluntary work where this would involve disclosure of their record.